etemi1/PowerBiPortfolioProjects/README.md

  In this Project i performed a data Analysis for the purpose of presenting my Insights to my Stakeholders.
  ABOUT DATASET:
- This Dataset contains 4 data with different structures Namely SalesData, Budget, Product and photos respectively
+ This Dataset contains 4 data with different structures Namely SalesData, Budget, Product and photos respectively Here is a screenshot of what the data contains